-- Note: You do need to manually register a virtual machine unless you are manually moving it to a different host.
-During the creation operation, a virtual machine is registered to the host. - 1.
-From IBM Director Console, in the Group Contents pane, right-click the managed object for the host where you want to register a virtual machine. - Click Host Management → Register Virtual Machine.
-The "Register Virtual Machine" window opens.
+- 1. Make sure that the virtual machine to be registered is turned off or suspended.
+For more information, see "Power operations for a single virtual machine" on page 61. - 2.
+From IBM Director Console, in the Group Contents pane, right-click the managed object for the host where you want to register a virtual machine. - 3.
+Click Host Management → Register Virtual Machine.
+The Register Virtual Machine window opens.

-📸 Register Virtual Machine
+Register Virtual Machine

 Enter the full path including file name to the Virtual Machine Configuration File you wish to register.

 Configuration File P ath

 This operation may take a number of minutes to complete.
 Please refer to the Event Log for details.

-O K C ancel He lp
+OK Cancel Help

 Figure 16.
-"Register Virtual Machine" window
+Register Virtual Machine window

-- 3. In the Configuration File Path field, type the full path name to the configuration file of the virtual machine that you want to register.
+- 4. In the Configuration File Path field, type the full path name to the configuration file of the virtual machine that you want to register.
 This is the full path name that you noted previously when you unregistered the virtual machine from a different host.
-For example, type C:\Virtual Machines\Windows 2000 Server 2\win2000Serv.vmx. - 4.
+For example, type C:\Virtual Machines\Windows 2000 Server 2\win2000Serv.vmx. - 5.
 Click OK.